 By Mr. Gray & Scott Deppe

-A collaborative piece first unveiled via Instagram in 2014 this piece is… well, it’s hard to do this hookah justice with words but we’re going to try anyway: A base and interior of gold and emerald green glass is then encased in 100% real, gold-encrusted marijuana leaves to form the shape of a skull, with a water chamber and pipe hidden inside.
+A collaborative piece first unveiled via Instagram in 2014, this piece is… well, it’s hard to do this hookah justice with words, but we’re going to try anyway: A base and interior of gold and emerald green glass are then encased in 100% real, gold-encrusted marijuana leaves to form the shape of a skull, with a water chamber and pipe hidden inside.